BadChoice/RVCalendarWeekView/README.md

 # RVCalendarWeekView
-Simple but powerful Calendar Week View for iOS With dragable events
+Simple but powerful Calendar Week View for iOS With dragable events, infinte scroll and pinchable hours size

-Following the work from [MSCollectionView](https://github.com/erichoracek/MSCollectionViewCalendarLayout) I created this library simplifing its usage
+Following the work from [MSCollectionView](https://github.com/erichoracek/MSCollectionViewCalendarLayout)

+I created this library simplifing its usage and adding some interesting features

 ### Installation

-Pod pending yet...
+Pod pending yet... so you need to copy the files inside the `lib` folder by now

 ### Usage